AndrewX192/localbot-classic/README.md

 ## Creating Modules

 LocalBot provides a simple API for creating modules, and is capable of hook/event based programming.
-For simple scripts, it also supports Ziggi (phpbots) modules.
+For simple scripts, it also supports Ziggi (botzilla) modules.

 ## Contribute
 Fork and submit a pull request.